 On often overlooked safety area are labels and signs.
 Graphic Products has created an OSHA Health & Safety Label and Sign inspection checklist that addresses sign legibility, location, color and proper messaging.

-OSHA Inspections - What To Do When The Inspector Arrives
+What To Do When the OSHA Inspector Arrives

 OSHA often conducts inspections without advance notice.
 However, employers have the right to require compliance officers to obtain an inspection warrant before entering the worksite.
 There are special circumstances when OSHA may give notice to the employer, but that notice will normally be less than 24 hours.